Client Management

 Adding and Managing Clients

-Clients are one of the core entities in Belvak.
+Clients are one of the core record types in Belvak.
 Every project, invoice, and proposal links back to a client record, so keeping your client data accurate and up to date is essential.

 Creating a new client